 I don’t know, and neither do most researchers!
 A few on each side of the argument believe they do know—although each is formulating an opinion based on extrapolation and speculation, not on facts, as there are none.

-So many things happened that day that are unaccounted for
+So many things happened that day

 My time spent reading books on the events of that day lead me to one conclusion: the word “assassination” simply does not adequately describe everything that happened that day.
 One of the things that I noticed was that the lone gunman theorists boiled the whole day down to just that one event: the assassination.
 They worked their course of events around that fact.